California Wrongful Death Attorney Sean F. Salamati

 The Salamati Law Firm understands all too well that no amount of money can ease the heartache associated with the loss of a loved one.
 However, financial award is the method by which the courts dispense justice in wrongful death cases.
 Seeking legal compensation can ease some of the financial burdens of losing the decedent’s support.
 Additionally, it can deter future misconduct if another party was truly at fault to prevent similar tragedy in others’ lives.
 To learn more about this type of claim, call wrongful death lawyer Sean F. Salamati.

 Definition of wrongful death in California

 A “wrongful death” occurs when a person dies due to a wrongful act or negligence of another party.
 Obtaining due financial compensation is the end goal of wrongful death lawsuits, rather than punishment with prison time.
+Los Angeles attorney Sean Salamati can advise you as to whether a wrongful death or survival action are more appropriate for your situation.
 Families in California may file wrongful death claims in addition to criminal charges being brought.

 Wrongful death lawsuits may involve:

 - Premises liability